Nick Fortes Preview, Player Props: Marlins vs. Phillies

 Nick Fortes At The Plate

-- Fortes is hitting .202 with seven doubles, five home runs and 15 walks.
+- Fortes is batting .202 with seven doubles, five home runs and 15 walks.

 - Fortes has driven in a run in 20 games this season (23.0%), including two games with multiple runs batted in.